top of page

 Sylvia Rose

-Ornithomancy or augury is first recorded during the Hittite Empire (c.
+Ornithomancy is first recorded during the Hittite Empire (c.
 1450 - 1180).
 From ancient Greek "take omens from the flight and cries of birds", ornithomancy studies the flight, songs and habits of birds and divines the future from these.

 The most prophetic of birds include ravens, crows, owls and hens.
 There may be some ceremony involved or spontaneous action at the appearance of a sign.
 The practitioner faces north, unless it's a Roman augur, who faces south.